Terence De Marney: Death

-De Marney died in 1971, aged 63, after an accidental fall in front of a train in the London Underground.
-He was buried in the family plot at West Norwood Cemetery in South London.
+De Marney died in 1971, aged 63, after what was initially reported as an accidental fall in front of a train in the London Underground.
+He was buried in the family plot at West Norwood Cemetery in south London.
+An inquest later recorded a verdict of suicide.

 Spouses

-His first wife was Diana Hope-Dunbar nee Fraser, whom he married in 1937.
+His first wife was Diana Hope-Dunbar née Fraser, whom he married in 1937.
 He married his second wife, actress Beryl Measor, in 1945, and they remained married until her death in 1965.